NuNetwork/nunetwork.github.io/_pages/nushares.md

 **NuShares enable shareholder control of the network.**

 One vote requires 10,000 NSR untouched for one week.
-Voting reward is 40 NSR.
+Voting reward is 40 NSR/vote.

 ## Grants